Jennifer Tilly: Acting career

 In 2001, she starred as Crystal Allen in the Broadway revival of The Women.
 In 2002 she played Fanny Minafer in the made-for-TV remake of Orson Welles' The Magnificent Ambersons.

 She is a semi-regular cast member on Family Guy, voicing the Griffin family's neighbor, Bonnie Swanson.
-She has also done voice-over work for the films Monsters, Inc., Stuart Little and Home on the Range, as well as the children's series Hey Arnold!.
+She has also done voice-over work for the films Monsters, Inc., Stuart Little and Home on the Range, as well as the children's series Hey Arnold!
 In Disney's The Haunted Mansion, she portrays Madame Leota (a head in a crystal ball).
 She has been active in the theatre, winning a Theater World Award for her performance in the off-Broadway play One Shoe Off.

 She had a starring role on the sitcom Out of Practice, which starred Henry Winkler and Stockard Channing.
 The series was cancelled in May 2006.
 About this time, Tilly started dividing her time between her film career and professional poker.
 By the end of 2008, she returned to her film and television career.
 In 2009, Tilly made her Chinese film debut in the Christina Yao film Empire of Silver playing Mrs. Landdeck.

 In 2012, she returned to Broadway in Don't Dress for Dinner, garnering an Audience Choice Award nomination for her portrayal of mistress Suzanne.
 In 2013, she starred in the Wallace Shawn/Andre Gregory collaboration Grasses of a Thousand Colors which premiered at the Royal Court Theatre in London in 2009 and then moved to the Joseph Papp Theater in 2013.
 She regularly appeared in the comedy revue Celebrity Autobiography.

+In 2024, it was announced that Tilly would be appearing on The Real Housewives of Beverly Hills, as a friend of the housewives, for the fourteenth season.